-In January 2020, we were selected by the Transportation Security Administration ("TSA") as an awardee in the TSA Biometric PreCheck[®] Expansion Services and Vetting Program.
-As part of this up to 10-year Other Transactional Agreement ("10-year agreement"), we will leverage our marketing expertise, operational footprint and ambassador network to handle subscription renewal processing and new enrollments for the TSA PreCheck[®] program, as well as offer a CLEAR/TSA PreCheck bundled subscription for customers who are new to both CLEAR and to TSA PreCheck[®].
-We will provide the ability to renew TSA PreCheck[®] memberships on our website and complete new enrollments in-airport through our ambassador network.
+In January 2020, we were selected by the Transportation Security Administration ("TSA") as an awardee in the TSA Biometric PreCheck® Expansion Services and Vetting Program.
+We will leverage our marketing expertise, operational footprint and ambassador network to handle subscription renewal processing and new enrollments for the TSA PreCheck® program, as well as offer a CLEAR/TSA PreCheck® bundled subscription for customers who are new to both CLEAR and to TSA PreCheck ®.
+We will provide the ability to renew TSA PreCheck® memberships on our website and complete new enrollments in-airport through our ambassador network.
 This program is expected to launch in the second half of 2021.